-For Climate Zone 16, the measure package included use of gas furnace as supplemental heating and fenestration u-factor and solar heat gain coefficient (SHGC) requirement.
+For the 5-and 10-story prototypes in Climate Zone 16, the measure package included use of gas-fired furnace as supplemental heating and fenestration u-factor and solar heat gain coefficient (SHGC) requirement dependent on window type.
+The weighted average savings are shown in the tables below.

-Table 43: 2023 TDV Energy Cost Savings Over 30-Year Period of Analysis - Per Dwelling Unit - Mid-Rise Mixed-Use New Construction - SZHP (CZ16 only with efficiency measures and gas supplemental heat)
+Table 47: 2023 TDV Energy Cost Savings Over 30-Year Period of Analysis - Per Dwelling Unit - 5-Story Mixed-Use New Construction - SZHP (CZ16 only with efficiency measures and gas supplemental heat)